 Patreon Instructional videos.
 I did a series of instructional videos on Patreon, showing different techniques you can use for that purpose.

 Street E&E by Marc MacYoung.
 A great book on how to run away if you’re in trouble.
 Sounds simple, right?
 But it’s more complex than you might think.

 Combat Sanshou: The Punishing Chinese Fighting Art: Part One.
 In this video I show many of the strikes I mentioned and also explain the five types of impact in detail.

 Combat Sanshou: Tiger and Snake.
 This one shows several preemptive strikes, including the forearm rush.

 The Fighter’s Guide to Hard-Core Heavy Bag Training.
 Here I also demonstrate the five types of impact and show how you can train them in all sorts of ways on the heavy bag.

-Vital Targets by Loren W. Christensen.
-If you need more information on how to attack vulnerable targets (prime targets for a preemptive strike) then this video has it all.
+The Brutal Art of Ripping, Poking & Pressing Vital Targets by Loren W. Christensen.
+If you need more information on how to attack vulnerable targets (prime targets for a preemptive strike) then this book has it all.